 Is Gemini safe to use?

-- Regulation.
-Gemini dubs itself “the regulated cryptocurrency exchange.”
-It’s one of very few cryptocurrency exchanges with a New York BitLicense, regulated by the New York Department of Financial Services.
-This is one of the world’s strictest bodies of cryptocurrency exchange regulations, encompassing a robust set of AML/KYC, market surveillance, capitalization and security requirements.
+Regulation.
+Gemini dubs itself “the regulated cryptocurrency exchange”.
+It’s one of very few cryptocurrency exchanges with a New York BitLicense, which is regulated by the New York Department of Financial Services.
+This is one of the world’s strictest bodies of cryptocurrency exchange regulations, encompassing a robust set of AML/KYC, market surveillance, capitalisation and security requirements.

-- Security features.
-Gemini was the first exchange to pass an SOC 2 Type 1 examination, demonstrating a high level of security compliance in protecting user data and funds.
+Security features.
+Gemini was the first exchange to pass SOC 1 Type 1 and SOC 2 Type 2 examinations, demonstrating a high level of security compliance in protecting user data and funds.
 It also uses a proprietary cold storage system, and has insurance for assets in custody.